pmarguinaud/fxtran/ARTICLE.md

     END PROGRAM

-On x86, the inner loop would vectorize, and the compiler would generate AVX instructions, but when using graphical accelerators (hereafter GPUs), the situtation is very different, because these devices are an aggregate of thousands of very small cores which do not have any vectorization capability, but nevertheless require coordinated access to memory.
+On x86, the inner loop would vectorize, and the compiler would generate AVX instructions, but when using graphical accelerators (hereafter GPUs), the situation is very different, because these devices are an aggregate of thousands of very small cores which do not have any vectorization capability, but nevertheless require coordinated access to memory.
 The reader should not pay too much attention to these details, but needs to understand that our purpose is to tranform this loop (as well as all loops which are similar)